 }

-Due to the deployment complexities and the need to minimize rebuild time, the development server only allows running one locale at a time.
-To run the project in development mode, replace <LOCALE>
+Due to deployment complexity and the goal of reducing rebuild time, the development server permits only one locale to run at a time.
+To use the project in development mode, replace <LOCALE>

 or fr